nankg/Hello-world/README.md

 # Hello-world
-This is first (master) repository: Hello World
+This is master repository: Hello World